One of the most common complaints we see here at Lifespan is lower back pain.

 That’s not surprising, because around 85% of the population will experience it at some stage of their lives.

-In people younger than 45, low back pain the most common cause of disability, but fortunately, most people fully recover within around 2-4 weeks, with only around 14% of cases persisting beyond this time.
+In people younger than 45, low back pain is the most common cause of disability, but fortunately, most people fully recover within around 2-4 weeks, with only around 14% of cases persisting beyond this time.

 In terms of cost to the community, the numbers are huge, due to things like time spent off work, and insurance compensation claims.